NANDITA RAMAN: DO NOT FORGET ME

 Nandita Raman (b.
 1980,Varanasi, India) works with a range of mediums including photography, video, drawing and language.
 Her work has most notably been exhibited at George Eastman Museum (Fall, 2017) Center for Documentary Studies, Duke University (2010), and Columbia University (2012).

 Her cinema hall photographs are currently on view at The Museum of the Moving Image from September 15, 2018 – January 27, 2019.
-This solo exhibition of Cinema Play House will include a film program presented by Dr. Priyadarshini Shanker, PhD, Adjunct Faculty at NYU and Columbia University.
+This solo exhibition of Cinema Play House will include a film program presented by Priyadarshini Shanker, PhD Candidate and Adjunct Faculty at NYU and Columbia University.

 Raman has curated exhibitions including “I need my memories.
 They are my documents” at sepiaEYE, NY (2015) and Riktata [emptiness] at Kriti Gallery, Varanasi (2017).
 She is a recipient of Alkazi Foundation’s Documentary Photography Grant (2016), and residencies at Baxter St Camera Club of New York (2017) and Stanica Zilina-Zariecie, Slovakia (2013).